mny-ais/AISProject/README.md

 ```bash
 python src/project.py
 ```
-It also allows the selection of different variations of the networks.
+It also allows the selection of the different network variations.